kessler/galaxya/README.md

 embeddable peer 2 peer service discovery and configuration service

-Galaxya helps one process or machine discover another, using [gossip](https://github.com/kessler/grapevine)
+- Galaxya helps one process or machine discover another, using [gossip](https://github.com/kessler/grapevine)
+- Galaxya helps one process prepare for discovery of processes that do not exist yet.

 ## Example